-The school offers a number of extra-curricular trips and residentials.
-For example, our languages faculty organise regular trips to Germany and France so students can practice their languages and experience other cultures, our Performing Arts faculty have a theatre weekend in London and our annual activity days include visits to the Black Country Living Museum, Oakerwood and Croft Farm.
+The school offers a number of extra-curricular trips, for example, our Languages faculty organise regular trips to Germany and France so students can practice their languages and experience other cultures, our Performing Arts faculty host a theatre weekend in London and visits to the Black Country Living Museum, Oakerwood and Croft Farm are organised.
 These trips, together with numerous events run in school ensure that we offer a variety of experiences for our students that are educational, fun and enjoyable.